 Grilled Vietnamese Lemongrass Cilantro Chicken is delicious in salads, sandwiches, summer rolls, or as a main course.
+I love summer grilling, and am always looking for new ways to grill chicken.
+Grilled food is popular in Southeast Asia, and the fragrant flavors are a nice change from the typical American barbecue.

 I visited Vietnam many years ago as part of a corporate incentive trip, and I still remember how hot it was.
 Lunch was a cold buffet, nothing too memorable.
 It wasn’t until I met a local Vietnamese American woman that I tasted delicious pho and a cool Vietnamese noodle salad served with fresh herbs and fried Vietnamese spring rolls for the first time.
 I’ve been intrigued ever since.
 There are similarities between Vietnamese and Thai cuisine, but I find Vietnamese food more subtle in flavor.